SpenceKonde/megaTinyCore/README.md

 On all parts, the UART pins can be swapped to an alternate location.

-On 2.0.0 and later, this is configured using the Wire.swap() or Wire.pins() methods.
+On 2.0.0 and later, this is configured using the Serial.swap() or Serial.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
-This should be called **before** calling SPI.begin().
+This should be called **before** calling Serial.begin().

 `Serial.swap(1) or Serial.swap(0)` will set the the mapping to the alternate (1) or default (0) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.

 `Serial.pins(TX pin, RX pin)` - this will set the mapping to whichever mapping has the specified pins as TX and RX.
 If this is not a valid mapping option, it will return false and set the mapping to the default.
-This uses more flash than Wire.swap(); that method is preferred.
+This uses more flash than Serial.swap(); that method is preferred.

 In versions prior to 2.0.0, this was instead configured using the Tools -> UART Pins menu.